bhowell2/ApiLib/README.md

 [Naming Conventions](#naming-conventions-(suggestions)) for more suggested naming to keep your API readable when extending/creating the following classes.)

-0. Create a parameter (by extending ApiParameter).
+0. Create a parameter (by extending ApiParameter, or using ApiParameterBuilder).
     a.
 Optionally, a conditional parameter can be created with multiple ApiParameters.
-1. Create a list of the parameters required for a given path for a given version (e.g.,
+1. Create a list of the parameters required for a given path for a given version (this is most easily done by using ApiPathParametersBuilder).
+2.

 ## Naming Conventions (suggestions)
-These are just suggestions and the user can, obviously, choose their own naming conventions if they so wish.
+These are just suggestions and the developer may, obviously, choose their own naming conventions if they wish.
 1.